 Material

-3 main layers – the outer satin fashion fabric, flatlined to a sturdy cotton interlining, and lined in twill.
+3 main layers – the fashion fabric is black cotton twill (also available in satin), flatlined to a sturdy cotton interlining, and lined in black twill again.
+Very stiff interlining in center front panel.

 Construction